Sexual Harassment Disciplinary Training in Alaska

 sexualharassmentdisciplinarytraining

-Professional Counseling for Workplace Harassment Incidents in Alaska
+Professional Counseling for Workplace Harassment Incidents In Alaska

 Sexual harassment in the workplace is, indeed, a serious legal issue.
 Where immediate termination is not the preferred course of action, disciplinary training presents a constructive way for an employer in Alaska to address and respond to the misconduct.
 In an effort to correct the inappropriate behavior at work, we offer counseling for employees on a one-on-one basis.